 You start the second-day journey from Ulleri after breakfast and ascend through dense rhododendrons and oak forests right after you cross Banthanti.
 You see the blooming rhododendrons, which make the forest stretch particularly vibrant in the forest during your walk toward Ghorepani.

 You will pass small settlements like Banthanti and Nangethanti before reaching Ghorepani today.
 This village sits at an altitude of 2,850 meters and offers stunning views of the Annapurna and Dhaulagiri ranges.
-It takes round 6 hours of walking to reach Ghorepani from Ulleri today, and stay overnight in a guesthouse.
+It takes around 6 hours of walking to reach Ghorepani from Ulleri today, and you stay overnight in a guesthouse.

 Day 03: Hike to Poon Hill, Trek Back to Birethanti, and Drive to Pokhara